-Beverley St Nicholas Primary School recognises the important role that is played by primary schools in enabling children to have high aspirations about their future through independent and impartial careers advice.
+Beverley St Nicholas Primary School recognises the important role that is played by primary schools in enabling children to have high aspirations about their future, and to help them learn how to become independent citizens.
 As a school we endeavour to provide children with a range of meaningful experiences, visits and visitors to that teach them about the world of work, and to help them build the necessary skills to help them succeed in life.

 Our aims are to: